-- (i) It is preferable that access to individual lots be from internal roads and not from existing or unopened concession roads, Regional Roads or Provincial Highways. - (ii) Convenient access to an existing concession or Regional Road, or a Provincial Highway from an estate residential subdivision shall be required to ensure ready accessibility for all vehicular traffic; - (iii) Lots shall have sufficient land to meet the requirements of the City's Building Department with regard to the proper installation and functioning of private or communal services. - (iv) Subdivision of land for residential development in areas designated Estate Residential be subject to the provision of piped municipal water by the Region of Peel. - (v) Impact studies, as required by the City, are to be provided by the development proponent in accordance with the policies of this Plan; and, - (vi) Accessory buildings shall be small in scale, designed and constructed in a fashion sympathetic to the primary intended use and regulated by the comprehensive zoning by-law.

-- (i) In accordance with the policies of this Plan; - (ii) When it is clear that the consent will not adversely impact the ultimate development pattern of the entire holding; - (iii) If the general policies, conditions and criteria in the consent policies of the Implementation Section of this Plan are complied with; and, - (iv) The lot size and access provisions of the preceding Estate Residential policies are satisfied.
+- (i) It is preferable that access to individual lots be from internal roads and not from existing or unopened concession roads, Regional Roads or Provincial Highways. - (ii) Convenient access to an existing concession or Regional Road, or a Provincial Highway from an estate residential subdivision shall be required to ensure ready accessibility for all vehicular traffic; - (iii) Lots shall have sufficient land to meet the requirements of the City's Building Department with regard to the proper installation and functioning of private or communal services. - (iv) Subdivision of land for residential development in areas designated Estate Residential be subject to the provision of piped municipal water by the Region of Peel. - (v) Impact studies, as required by the City, are to be provided by the development proponent in accordance with the policies of this Plan; and, - (vi) Accessory buildings shall be small in scale, designed and constructed in a fashion sympathetic to the primary intended use and regulated by the comprehensive zoning by-law. - 4.1.3.5 Consent applications in respect of land located within designated Estate Residential areas, as shown on Schedule "A", shall be considered and may only be granted: - (i) In accordance with the policies of this Plan; - (ii) When it is clear that the consent will not adversely impact the ultimate development pattern of the entire holding; - (iii) If the general policies, conditions and criteria in the consent policies of the Implementation Section of this Plan are complied with; and, - (iv) The lot size and access provisions of the preceding Estate Residential policies are satisfied.